High Performance

 The Standard Distance Triathlon debuted in Sydney, Australia in 2000.
 This event consists of a 1500 metre swim, 40-kilometre draft-legal bike, and 10-kilometer run.

-The Mixed Relay is a brand-new event that is set to debut in Tokyo in 2021.
+The Mixed Relay is a new event that debuted at the Olympic Games in Tokyo in 2021.
 Teams are made up of two women and two men.
 Each athlete completes a full super sprint triathlon, with the team’s cumulative time making up the team score.
-This is a fast-paced and exciting format to watch as athletes race full-out over a 250-300m swim, 5-8km draft-legal bike, and 1.5-2km run.
+This is a fast-paced and exciting format to watch as athletes race full-out over a 250-300 metre swim, 5-8 kilometre draft-legal bike, and 1.5-2 kilometre run.

 National Development Series

-The National Development Series is made up of identified races selected from within the existing provincial series events with a point system focused towards creating a clear national ranking amongst development athletes.
+The National Development Series is made up of identified races selected from within the existing draft-legal provincial series events with a point system designed to create a clear national ranking amongst development athletes.

 Paralympic Stream